Magritte-code/Magritte/docs/src/index.rst

 Magritte documentation
 ######################

-W\2elcome to the Magritte documentation!
+Welcome to the Magritte documentation!
 Magritte is an open-source software library for simulating radiation transport, developed at `University College London <https://www.ucl.ac.uk/>`_ (UCL, UK) and `KU Leuven
 <https://www.kuleuven.be/english/>`_ (Belgium).